-The archeological excavations carried out around Hoi An in the 90s of the 20th century discovered numbers of Sa Huỳnh Culture relics.
-The collections of Sa Huỳnh artifacts including pottery burial jars, jewelries, iron objects are dispaying at the Museum of Sa Huỳnh Culture , No. 149 Trần Phú Street, Hoi An
+The archeological excavations carried out around Hoi An in the 1990s discovered large numbers of Sa Huỳnh Culture relics.
+The collections of Sa Huỳnh artifacts, including pottery burial jars, jewelry and iron objects, are displayed at the Museum of Sa Huỳnh Culture , No. 149 Trần Phú Street, Hoi An.

-- Labour tools: 22 items including matchets, chisels, spades, knives.
+- Labour tools: 22 items including matchets, chisels, spades and knives.

-- Weapons: 6 items including curved dagger, spear, knives.
+2. Weapons: 6 items including a curved dagger, spear and knives.

-Spades make up a large number of items in labour tools group (9/22 items).
-It was a common farm tool in argriculture.
-The blade is sharp and thin with collar for putting handle stick, its tip 8-14cm long.
+Spades make up a large number of items in the labour tools group (9/22 items).
+They were a common farm tool in agriculture.
+The blades were sharp and thin, with a collar for inserting the handle.
+Their tips are 8-14cm long.

-Knife and matchet also are common farm tools (10/22 items).
-They are the typical farm tools regularly appeared in Sa Huỳnh culture sites in Hoi An.
-Butcher knife is 18-30cm long, its blade 2.5-4.5cm wide, used for cutting or chopping.
-Matchet is curved shape, large and thick blade, 35-40cm long, used for cutting plants, branches or bushes in cultivation.
+Knives and matchets also were common farm tools (10/22 items).
+They were typical farm tools regularly appearing in Sa Huỳnh sites in Hoi An.
+The butcher knives are 18-30cm long.
+The blades were 2.5-4.5cm wide and they were used for cutting or chopping.
+The matchet is curved in shape, with a large and thick blade.
+It is 35-40cm long and was used for cutting plants, branches and bushes when preparing cultivation fields.

-Iron weapons: There was a parallel between Sa Huỳnh culture and Chinese Culture (Han Dynasty) that was shown in sharp pointed weapons such as curved dagger (1/6 items), sharp small knife (2/6 items).
+There was a parallel between Sa Huỳnh culture and Chinese culture (Han Dynasty) that was shown in sharp pointed weapons such as a curved dagger (1/6 items) and small sharp knives (2/6 items).

-The iron objects were made by forging heat technique.
-There were vestiges caused by forged work were found at connection points or on surface of spades, knives.
-However, vestiges of smithy or smithy tools such as anvils, clamps, pliers…were not appeared in Sa Huỳnh excavation sites of Hoi An.
+The iron objects were made using a forging heat technique.
+Remnants caused by forged work were found at connection points or on the surface of spades and knives.
+However, evidence of blacksmiths’ tools such as anvils, clamps and pliers have not appeared in Sa Huỳnh excavation sites of Hoi An.

-The collection of iron artifacts on display at the museum indicated that iron objects were common and necessary tools in daily life of Sa Huỳnh inhabitants.
+The collection of iron artifacts on display at the museum indicates that iron objects were common and necessary tools in the daily life of Sa Huỳnh inhabitants.

-The variety in forms of iron artifacts presented the development of farming and carpentry of Sa Huỳnh inhabitants.
+The variety in forms of iron artifacts discovered at these sites clearly indicates the development of farming and carpentry by Sa Huỳnh inhabitants.

-The parallel between Sa Huỳnh iron artifacts with iron artifacts of Chinese Han Dynasty and Đông Sơn culture at the North Vietnam indicated that there was trading relationship early occurred in Hội An.
-It’s one of background for the birth of pre-port town, premise for establishment of Hội An international commercial port town in the 17th-18th century.
+The parallel between Sa Huỳnh iron artifacts with iron artifacts of the Chinese Han Dynasty and the Đông Sơn culture at the North Vietnam indicates that there existed a trading relationship early in Hội An’s history.
+Perhaps it can also be extrapolated that this is one of the fundamental reasons for the establishment of Hội An town, leading eventually to its pre-eminence as an international commercial port in the 17th-18th century.

-The similar forms and production techniques of iron artifacts found at Hội An and other sites of Quảng Nam provice such as Đại Lãnh (Đại Lộc – Quảng Nam) and Gò Mã Vôi (Duy Xuyên – Quảng Nam) indicated that iron played an important role in uniform and crystallization of culture at the central Vietnam in pre-historic period.
+The similar forms and production techniques of iron artifacts found at Hội An and other sites in Quảng Nam provice such as Đại Lãnh (Đại Lộc – Quảng Nam) and Gò Mã Vôi (Duy Xuyên – Quảng Nam) indicates that iron played an important role in the crystallization and uniformity of the culture in central Vietnam in pre-historic period.